MarnixCroes/libbitcoin-doc/docs/FAQ.md

 No, Libbitcoin does not have a Graphical User Interface.
 However, Libbitcoin can build an Electrum index which can be used to connect a (GUI) wallet, like Electrum.

+### What is the policy of a Libbitcoin node?

+The Bitcoin P2P network does not implement consensus rules, therefore Libbitcoin only has minimum fee rules to protect against DoS attacks.